ˇ

 Hi I'm Cicero X. Lu.
 I am a science fellow at Gemini (North) Observatory, a part of NSF's NOIRLab.
 My work includes independent research and observatory support.
 Previously, I obtained my Ph.D. degree in Astronomy and Astrophysics from Johns Hopkins University under the supervision of Dr. Christine Chen.

 My main research interests are in planet formation, debris disks, and exoplanets.
 One questions that gets me out of bed every morning is, `` How do terresterial planets acquire life-essential solids (C, N, O, Si, etc) and volatile (water, gas species) as planetary building blocks during the epoch of planet formation?''.
-My research programs attempt to investigate this question from multiple angles using ground-based and space-based telescope such as VLT, NASA/IRTF and JWST, etc.
+My research programs attempt to investigate this question from multiple angles using ground-based and space-based telescope such as VLT, Gemini, NASA/IRTF and JWST, etc.

 I welcome new collaborations.
 I am very fortunate to have many collaborators who encourage and support me.
 So I aspire to pay it forward.
 I have experience in modeling near and mid-infrared spectroscopic and imaging data.
 I also have experience in applying various machine-learning techniques to astronomical data sets.
 Feel free to reach out to me if I could be of any help!